Chris Meloff

-Chris Meloff (born May 7, 1952) is a Canadian former professional ice hockey player who played in the World Hockey Association (WHA).
+Christopher D. "Chris" Meloff (born May 7, 1952) is a Canadian former professional ice hockey player who played in the World Hockey Association (WHA).
 Drafted in the seventh round of the 1972 NHL Amateur Draft by the Minnesota North Stars, Meloff opted to play in the WHA after being selected by the Ottawa Nationals in the WHA General Player Draft.
 He played the 1972–73 WHA season with the Nationals.